broadinstitute/gnomad-browser/browser/help/topics/v3-ht-annotations.md

   - **n_smaller**: Count of age values falling below lowest histogram bin edge.
   - **n_larger**: Count of age values falling above highest histogram bin edge.
 - **in_silico_predictors**: Variant prediction annotations.
 Struct contains prediction scores from multiple in silico predictors for variants that are predicted to be missense, impacting protein function, evolutionarily conserved, or splice-altering.
 We chose scores for either MANE Select or canonical transcripts if a prediction score was available for multiple transcripts.
-  - **revel**: Rare Exome Variant Ensemble Learner (REVEL) [score](https://sites.google.com/site/revelgenomics/about).
+  - **revel**: Rare Exome Variant Ensemble Learner (REVEL) [score](https://www.cell.com/ajhg/fulltext/S0002-9297(16)30370-6).
 An ensemble score for predicting the pathogenicity of missense variants (based on 13 other variant predictors).
-    - **revel**: Rare Exome Variant Ensemble Learner (REVEL) [score](https://sites.google.com/site/revelgenomics/about).
-An ensemble score for predicting the pathogenicity of missense variants (based on 13 other variant predictors).
+    - **revel_max**: Score predicting the pathogenicity of missense variants with a range of 0 to 1.
+Variants with higher scores are predicted to be more likely to be deleterious.
+We prioritize max scores for MANE Select transcripts where possible and otherwise report a score for the canonical transcript.
   - **primateai_3d**: A deep neural network-trained [score](https://www.science.org/doi/10.1126/science.abn8197) for classifying pathogenicity of missense variants.
     - **primateai-3d_max**: Score ranging from 0 to 1 predicting the deleteriousness of missense variants.
 Higher scores indicate a variant is more likely to be deleterious.
 We prioritize max scores for MANE Select transcripts where possible and otherwise report a score for the canonical transcript.
   - **cadd**: Combined Annotation Dependent Deletion [score](https://academic.oup.com/nar/article/47/D1/D886/5146191) used to predict deleteriousness of SNVs and indels.